pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 are created, all of those resources will be guaranteed to be locally consistent and available.
 The [PACELC theorem], which builds upon the CAP theorem, states that _a high availability requirement implies that the system must replicate data_.
-How to actually do this replicating is a different topic (and relates to the <abbr>F</abbr> and <abbr>A</abbr> of FAIR), and could happen in various ways, from web archiving to IPFS.
+How to actually do this replicating is a topic for another time (and relates to the <abbr>F</abbr> and <abbr>A</abbr> of FAIR), and could happen in various ways, from web archiving to IPFS.
 But it should be obvious by now that mere citations of resources are not enough, irrespective of the 'archival quality' of the identifier scheme.
 We need to realize that citation systems originated in the scarcity of the paper publication paradigm, where it really was not feasible to distribute all of the research dependencies alongside each research paper.
 With the technologies that exist and are emerging, we have an amazing opportunity _and responsibility_ to do this better.

 # The need for resolution